 Inability to Comply with a Requirement (Ref: Para.
-Aus 23.1)
+A23-Aus 23.1)

-- A74.
-ASA 230 (Revised and Redrafted) establishes documentation requirements in those rare and exceptional circumstances where the auditor is unable to comply with a relevant requirement.2 Australian Auditing Standards do not call for compliance with a requirement that is not relevant in the circumstances of the audit. - Aus A74.1 Where in rare and exceptional circumstances, factors outside the auditor's control prevent the auditor from complying with an essential procedure contained within a relevant mandatory requirement; compliance with Australian Auditing Standards can still be represented provided the auditor has complied with the requirements of paragraph Aus 23.1 of this Auditing Standard.
+A74.
+ASA 230 establishes documentation requirements in those rare and exceptional circumstances where the auditor is unable to comply with a relevant requirement.
+Australian Auditing Standards do not call for compliance with a requirement that is not relevant in the circumstances of the audit.

+Where in rare and exceptional circumstances, factors Aus A74.1 outside the auditor's control prevent the auditor from

+See ASA 705 Modifications to the Opinion in the Independent Auditor's Report, paragraph complying with an essential procedure contained within a relevant requirement, compliance with Australian Auditing Standards can still be represented provided the auditor has complied with the requirements of paragraph Aus 23.1.